sebaslogen/KotlinWeatherApp/README.md

 # KotlinWeatherApp
 Sample Android project of a Weather app implemented purely in Kotlin.

+The app connects to an internet API to retrieve weather forecasts for the next week.
+The data is also stored locally in a database cache.

 Running the project and the tests
 =============
 Open the project in Android Studio and select the gradle task '**installDebug**' or simply press the Run button.